Atom Computing

 Atom Computing Inc. is a quantum computing company headquartered in Berkeley, California with a commercial operations facility in Boulder, Colorado.
 The company develops quantum computers based on neutral atom technology.

 History

 Atom Computing was founded by Ben Bloom and Jonathan King in 2018 with $5M in seed funding.

+Rob Hayes served as CEO in 2021.

 In 2021 the company secured $15M in Series A funding and announced a 100-qubit prototype system.

 By early 2022 the company secured $60M in Series B funding and expanded its activities by opening a commercial operations facility in Boulder, Colorado.

 In 2023 Atom Computing announced its second-generation quantum computer with over 1,000 qubits.

 Microsoft and Atom Computing announced in late 2024 that they had been collaborating on a commercial quantum computer that has logical qubits by combining Microsoft's work on quantum error correction with Atom's over-1,000-qubit system.